 Open the command prompt on any computer on the same network, and run the following command against the server lon-man02 to stop the TrustedInstaller.exe process:

 taskkill.exe /s lon-man01 /u corp\maxbak_adm /p Pa$$w0rdd! /im TrustedInstaller.exe

 Pa$$w0rdd!) to connect to the remote computer.

 You can also kill the process remotely using the Pskill utility from the PSTools toolkit:

 psexec \\lon-man01 taskkill /IM TrustedInstaller.exe /F

-After that the message Shutting down will appear on the screen of the hung server, and in some moments it should reboot correctly.
+After that, the message Shutting down will appear on the screen of the stuck server, and in some moments it should reboot correctly.

 Windows can stuck on preparing for configuring phase when installing components or updates due to Windows Modules Installer service issues not only on Windows Server but also on desktop version (Windows 10 and Windows 8.1).

 If you are faced with the message “Preparing to configure Windows.
 Do not turn off your computer” every time you restart or shut down your computer, you need to clear the Windows Update Service cache and run integrity checks on the Windows image.